zheka2304/innercore-mod-toolchain/FAQ.md

 ### I cannot find pushed location

-Check `pushTo` property in *toolchain.json* file at the root of toolchain, it probably contains wrong location by default.
+Check `pushTo` property in your configuration files, it probably contains wrong location by default.
 Also, make sure that all tasks run without errors.

 ### Variable `${fileWorkspaceFolder}` can not be resolved.
 Please open an editor